 Businesses can find the rules for skin penetration procedures in the Public Health Act 2010 (the Act) and the Public Health Regulation 2022 (the Regulation).

 Procedures defined as Skin Penetration under the Act can include:

 • manicures and pedicures

 NSW Health has produced several factsheets to assist operators in complying with the legislation that are HERE

-Under the Public Health Act 2010 all premises that conduct skin penetration are required to be registered with Council prior to engaging in trade.
-This information is used to create a License Register of all Skin Penetration Premises in the Area.
-Penalties apply under the Public Health Act 2010 for failing to do so.
+Under the Act, all premises that conduct skin penetration are required to be registered with Council prior to engaging in trade.
+Penalties apply for failing to do so.